Normalizing Flows for Probabilistic Modeling and Inference: Normalizing Flows

 The idea of composition saw its recent emergence in machine learning starting with \citet{rippel2013high}, who were perhaps the first to recognize that parameterizing flows with deep neural networks could result in quite general and expressive distribution classes. \citet{dinh2014nice} then introduced a scalable and computationally efficient architecture, demonstrating further improvements to image modeling and inference. \citet{rezende2015variational} used the idea and language from \citet{tabak2013family} to apply normalizing flows in the setting of variational inference.
 Following this, as the papers that are reviewed here will show, normalizing flows now constitute a broad literature in their own right, with much work expanding the applicability and scalability of these initial efforts.

-Because of the connection to change of variables, we can also make connections between the current use of normalizing flows in machine learning and its pre-history in many other settings.
-The change of measure has been studied intensely in the development of statistical mechanics---a famous example being the aforementioned \textit{Liouville's theorem} (1838).
+Because of the connection to change of variables, we can also connect the current use of normalizing flows in machine learning with its pre-history in many other settings.
+The change of measure has been studied intensely in the development of statistical mechanics---a famous example being the aforementioned \textit{Liouville's theorem} (1838). \textit{Copulas} \citep{sklar1959fonctions, gal2013copulas} can be viewed as rudimentary flows, where each dimension is transformed independently using the empirically-estimated marginal cumulative distribution function.
 Optimal transport and the Wasserstein metric \citep{villani2008optimal} can also be formulated in terms of transformations of measures (`transport of measures')---also known as the \textit{Monge problem}.
 In particular, \textit{triangular maps} (a concept deeply related to autoregressive flows) can be shown to be a limiting solution to a class of Monge--Kantorovich problems \citep{carlier2010knothe}.
 This class of triangular maps itself has a long history, with \citet{rosenblatt1952remarks} studying their properties for transforming multivariate distributions uniformly over the hypercube.
 Optimal transport could be a tutorial unto itself and therefore we mostly sidestep this framework, instead choosing to think in terms of the change of variables.